IBMStreams/streamsx.kafka/_docs/222-user_difference_toolkit_version_1.x_to_2.x.md

     }

 ### Behaviour with Kafka-Toolkit version 1.x:
 The **partition** parameter always disables group management.
 Each consumer in the parallel region is pinned to one partition, consuming initially from the first available offset in each partition.
 When the region is extended (all PEs are re-created) or a consumer's PE restarts, every restarted consumer fetches again from the beginning of its assigned partition.
+When **startPosition** is `Beginning` a huge amount of tuples can be replayed, with `End` as the **startPosition**, messages inserted during re-launch get lost.

 ### Behaviour with Kafka-Toolkit version 2.x:
 The behavioural difference to toolkit version 1.x would affect the restart.
 At operator initialization each  consumer decides to seek or not to seek the fetch position of every assigned topic partition to what **startPosition** is.
 When an offset has been committed for a topic partition during the lifetime of the application, the fetch position after restart will be the last committed offset, otherwise the fetch position will be seeked to what **startPosition** is, in the code example above to `Beginning`.